promesoft/KicadJE-MidiToCV/README.md

  * 0R could be replaced with SMD jumpers
  * Consider a 200 mA fuse for Vin and 50mA for +5V pwr
  * The mounting hole that is off center is not matching both boards
+ * Midi out not working - PCB workaround mod possible
+ ** Remove GND around DIN pin 5
+ ** Remove Q1, R6, R9
+ ** connect 220R THT to base pad on Q1
+ ** connect C and E on Q1
 ### Errata
- * Footprint of PJ-321 has too small drill holes (1mm)
+ * Footprint of PJ-321 has too small drill holes (1mm) - major
  * Footprint of PJ-321 is too narrow in the rear end :) - minor issue
+ * Midi out circuit is WRONG - Major
 ## Physical Construction
  - 100x100mm
  - Separate unit with no alteration